8 Analysis dataset preparation

 data2 <- IQRdataGENERAL(dataSource2, doseNAMES, obsNAMES,FLAGforceOverwriteNLMEcols=TRUE)

-Table 8.5: Example dataset 2 with overwritten existing NLME columns (selected columns and first 12 rows)
+Table 8.9: Table 8.10: Example dataset 2 with overwritten existing NLME columns (selected columns and first 12 rows)

 USUBJID TIME EVID YTYPE VALUE ADM AMT